openshift/osd-example-operator/test/e2e/doc/REQUIRED-CONFIG-FILES.md

 **Purpose:** Uploads test results to S3 for long-term storage and generates pre-signed URLs.

 **Key Features:**
-- Uploads all files from workspace to S3
+- Uploads all files from workspace artifacts to S3
 - Organizes by date: `test-results/YYYY-MM-DD/<pipelinerun>/`
 - Generates 7-day pre-signed URLs for browser access